TradeTrust/token-registry/README.md

 #### Using an existing Title Escrow Factory

+- To use an existing version of Title Escrow factory, you can supply its address to the `—-factory` argument.

-To use an existing or your own version of Title Escrow factory, you can supply its address to the `—factory` argument.
-This option only works with the `--standalone` flag.
+- To use your own veresion of Title Escrow factory, you need to supply its address to the `--factory` with the `--standalone` flag.

 ```
 npx hardhat deploy:token --network polygon --name "The Great Shipping Co." --symbol GSC --factory 0xfac70